 Alexander R. Galloway is a writer and computer programer working on

-associate professor of Media, Culture, and Communication at New York
+Professor of Media, Culture, and Communication at New York University,

-he is author or co-author of five books on digital media and critical theory,
+he is author of several books on digital media and critical theory,

 Galloway has given over a hundred lectures both across the U.S. and in

 ten countries around the world.
-His writings have been translated into German,
+His writings have been translated into eight languages.

 recipient of a number of grants and awards including a